JosephWardDotTech/josephwarddottech.github.io/_posts/2024-01-21-harmonising-selenium.md

 window.closedRequests = {}; // initialise empty object for tracking

 (function() {
+  // first we should check if this monkey patch has already been applied if (window.__myCustomXMLHttpRequestHandlerInjected) {
+    return;
+  }

+  // if monkey patch not already applied, let's say it has window.__myCustomXMLHttpRequestHandlerInjected = true;

   var oldSend = XMLHttpRequest.prototype.send; // we retain a reference to the original var oldOpen = XMLHttpRequest.prototype.open; // we retain a reference to the original